Convection signatures in early-time gravitational waves from core-collapse supernovae

 \subtitle{}

 { Departament d'Astronomia i Astrof\'{\i}sica, Universitat de Val\`encia, Dr. Moliner, 50, 46100 Burjassot, Spain \and Observatori Astronòmic, Universitat de València, 46980 Paterna, Spain }

 \abstract { \Acrlongpl{GW} emitted from \acrlong{CCSN} explosions are critical observables for extracting information about the dynamics and properties of both the progenitor and the post-bounce~evolution of the system.
-They are prime targets for current interferometric searches and represent a key milestone for the capabilities of next-generation interferometers. } { This study aims to characterize how the gravitational waveform associated with prompt stellar convection depends on the rotational rate and magnetic field topology of the progenitor star. } { We carry out a series of axisymmetric simulations of a $\unit[16.5]{M_\odot}$ red supergiant with five configurations of initial magnetic fields and varying degrees of initial rotation.
-We then analyze the contribution of early-time convection and the \acrlong{PNS} core to the waveform using \acrlong{EEMD}, alongside spectral and Fourier analyses, to facilitate comparison and interpretation of the results. } { Our simulations reveal that early post-bounce \acrlong{GW} signals are dominated by the first six \acrlongpl{IMF}, with variations due to rotation and magnetic fields influencing the signal strength.
+They are prime targets for current interferometric searches and represent a key milestone for the capabilities of next-generation interferometers. } { This study aims to characterise how the gravitational waveform associated with prompt stellar convection depends on the rotational rate and magnetic field topology of the progenitor star. } { We carried out a series of axisymmetric simulations of a $\unit[16.5]{M_\odot}$ red supergiant with five configurations of initial magnetic fields and varying degrees of initial rotation.
+We analysed the contribution of early-time convection and the \acrlong{PNS} core to the waveform using \acrlong{EEMD}, alongside spectral and Fourier analyses, to facilitate the comparison and interpretation of the results. } { Our simulations show that the first six \acrlongpl{IMF} dominate the early post-bounce \acrlong{GW} signal, with variations due to rotation and magnetic fields influencing the signal strength.
 Strong magnetic fields decelerate core rotation, affecting mode excitation.
-Regardless of the initial rotation, convection consistently drives a low-frequency mode that lasts throughout the evolution.
-Additionally, our results show that the bounce signal is not consistently the strongest component of the waveform.
-Instead, we find that prompt convection generates a post-bounce signal of comparable or even greater amplitude. } {}
+Regardless of the initial rotation, convection consistently drives a low-frequency mode that lasts throughout the evolution. } {We conclude that prompt convection can produce \acrlong{GW} amplitudes comparable to or exceeding those of core bounce, with a persistent low-frequency component detectable in next-generation detectors. }

 \keywords{Supernovae --- Gravitational waves --- MHD --- Instabilities --- Convection}